 A wave of anger swept from my chest and filled my head with gaseous fury.
 “I do not understand what you are saying.
 How can I have more children now that my husband is no more?”

 My husband’s father smiled.
 His teeth, too white for his age, shone.
-“Your husband is dead and buried but for the mortar to get food it must turn its back to the ground.
+“Your husband is dead and buried but for the mortar to get food it must turn its back on the ground.

 I see; I should turn my back on my husband, I should abuse his memory, interrupt my mourning and open my legs for a man (any man) to give me children to keep my husband’s name.
 I found the suggestion obscene, ironic, and my tongue burnt to hurl bad words; I bit it down.
 I took a long breath then sighed.
 I would bare my mind to them the way they bore theirs, with wise sayings, riddles.